 All of the special patients described above are subject to section 43(1) of the CP(MIP) Act.
 This provision declares that treatment may only be given to such patients with their consent.
 If consent is not forthcoming due to incapacity, the DAMHS may authorise any treatment ‘immediately necessary’ to prevent the serious mental or physical deterioration of the person, or serious suffering by the person, or the person causing harm to self or others (section 43(2)).

 The intention of section 43 of the CP (MIP) Act is to prevent routine treatment without consent when a person’s legal status has not yet been finally determined through the criminal justice system.
-As such, this provision overrides the treatment provisions of the MH(CAT) Act.
+As such, this provision overrides the treatment provisions of the Mental Health Act.
 These CP (MIP) Act special patient orders are short-term in nature – sections 23 and 35 orders run for a maximum of 30 days, while section 38 orders may run for up to 14 days – but if a person is obviously mentally disordered and would benefit from compulsory treatment, there is no need to wait for the entire assessment or inquiry period to end before reporting to the court.
 If a person shows signs of serious deterioration or danger during this time, compulsory treatment is justified under section 43(2) of the CP (MIP) Act.

 If a person is detained in a hospital on remand under section 44(1) of the CP (MIP) Act pending a hearing or trial, general provisions applying to the treatment of special patients apply (see 8.2 above and 10 below).

-Despite section 43 of the CP (MIP) Act, however, if a person is detained in a hospital under section 23, 35 or 38 it is permissible to begin the process for compulsory assessment and treatment under the MH(CAT) Act (KR v Capital and Coast DHB HC Wellington CIV-2011-485-700 19 April 2011, at [24]).
+Despite section 43 of the CP (MIP) Act, however, if a person is detained in a hospital under section 23, 35 or 38 it is permissible to begin the process for compulsory assessment and treatment under the Mental Health Act (KR v Capital and Coast DHB HC Wellington CIV-2011-485-700 19 April 2011, at [24]).
 It is irrelevant that the person was first detained under the CP (MIP) Act.

 It should be noted that under the Code of Rights ‘every consumer must be presumed competent to make an informed choice and give informed consent, unless there are reasonable grounds for believing that the patient is not competent’ (right 7(2)).
 The fact that a defendant is detained under a short-term special patient order does not, in itself, provide reasonable grounds for believing that they are not competent.
 Furthermore, the Code of Rights notes that an individual with diminished competence ‘retains the right to make informed choices and give informed consent, to the extent appropriate to his or her level of competence’ (right 7(3)).